joshgerdes/jekyll-uno/_posts/2021-07-10-how-to-create-a-free-log-analytics-workspace.md

 However, using PowerShell, you can still create a Log Analytics Free SKU!

-The Free pricing tier is a [legacy pricing tier](https://go.microsoft.com/fwlink/?linkid=2093511) that is available for trying Azure Log Analytics.
+The Free pricing tier is a [legacy pricing tier](https://go.microsoft.com/fwlink/?linkid=2093511){:target="_blank"} that is available for trying Azure Log Analytics.
 It has a data cap of 500 MB/day and only 7 days of data retention, so it is intended only for testing and is not to be used for production deployments.

 You can change a Free Tier Log Analytics workspace to a Pay-as-you-go or commitment tier later.

-You cannot change a Log Analytics workspace created on a higher tier back to Free, even using PowerShell, due to [adjustments](https://azure.microsoft.com/en-us/blog/introducing-a-new-way-to-purchase-azure-monitoring-services/ "Introducing a new way to purchase Azure monitoring services") in 2018 around the Log Analytics billing and plans.
+You cannot change a Log Analytics workspace created on a higher tier back to Free, even using PowerShell, due to [adjustments](https://azure.microsoft.com/en-us/blog/introducing-a-new-way-to-purchase-azure-monitoring-services/ "Introducing a new way to purchase Azure monitoring services"){:target="_blank"} in 2018 around the Log Analytics billing and plans.

 ![](/uploads/log_analytics_free.png)